ySalaun/MLSD/README.md

 Building
 ------------

+Requirement:

+- CMake (available for free at https://cmake.org/)

+- openCV (available for free at http://opencv.org/) > 2.x

+- C++ compiler

-Use CMake in order to build the project. (available for free at https://cmake.org/) The only requirement is openCV (3.x is ok and 2.x should be ok too).
-It is available for free at http://opencv.org/ We are currently trying to get rid of this library for simplicity though it could be faster with it.
+We are currently trying to get rid of openCV for simplicity though it could be faster with it.

 ------------
 License